The-Devoyage/mongo-filter-generator/README.md

 ## Install

-1. [Purchase Access](https://basetools.io/checkout/vyOL9ATx) to gain instant access to the package in the github npm registry.

-2. Login to the github registry with your github account.
+1. Login to the github registry with your github account.

 ```
 npm login --registry=https://npm.pkg.github.com --scope=@the-devoyage
 ```

-3. In the root of the project, add the following to `.npmrc`:
+2. In the root of the project, add the following to `.npmrc`:

 ```
 @the-devoyage:registry=https://npm.pkg.github.com
 ```

-4. Install
+3. Install

 ```
 npm i @the-devoyage/mongo-filter-generator
 ```

+## Show Some Love

+Using mfg?
+Feel free to [Show Some Love$$](https://basetools.io/checkout/vyOL9ATx)

 ## Highlights